Charmane Star: Career

 In 2011, Complex magazine ranked her at #8 in their list of “The Top 50 Hottest Asian Porn Stars of All Time.”

 Mainstream appearances

 Star and several other adult film actresses appear in the 2009 blaxploitation film Black Dynamite as one of Black Dynamite's "Ladies of Leisure".
 In a 2008 interview, Black Dynamite director Scott Sanders stated that these adult film actresses were cast in the film because they had not undergone any plastic surgery or enhancements and therefore fit into the 1970s theme.

-Star has appeared on Night Calls in 2005 and 2006, Zane's Sex Chronicles in 2010, Co-Ed Confidential in 2009–10, and in the 2014 horror movie Face of Evil.
+Star has appeared on TV show Night Calls in 2005 and 2006, Zane's Sex Chronicles in 2010, Co-Ed Confidential in 2009–10, and in the 2014 horror movie Face of Evil.

-She starred in the video for the 2009 song "That's How I Go" by Baby Bash featuring Lil Jon and Mario.
+She starred in the music video for the 2009 song "That's How I Go" by Baby Bash featuring Lil Jon and Mario.